msalehi22/WebExToTeamsMeeting/README.md

 # WebExToTeamsMeeting

 The script can be used to migrate WebEx meetings to Teams meeting for a user.
 This is a proof of concept how to use APIs to programmatically update WebEx meetings to Teams Meetings.
-Not production-ready code yet.

 It still has the most important element: How to connect to exchange and do the actual conversion.